witsgroup-1/campus-infrastructure-management-docs/docs/Testing.md

 #### Testing Maintenance Reports
 Testing the dropdown integration:
 - Get some mock data and test that the dropdown should populate the dropdown when the venue data loads.
-We expect to see the mock room names ro appear
+We expect to see the mock room names appear
 - Check if a venue is selected, it updates the input field.
 So we populate the dropdown, mock the click and then we expect the input field to update with our choice.
 - Clear the dropdown when the clearVenueDropdown function is called.
 We populate the dropdown and see if it clears once we call the function.
-Testing maintenance logs dropdown:
+Testing maintenance logs integration:
--
+- should fetch and display maintenance requests correctly -> so loads the page and checks that each column gets request blocks (checking the count of items).
+- should show more requests when "Show More" button is clicked in mobile view -> Mimics a phone screen size, test that a single block is displaying, wait for the 'show more' button to be selected.
+Checks if the sections are populated.
+- should search and display staff results -> Open a popup, type a promt in the 'assigned-to' input field, wait for dropdown and checks that it is populated.

 ### Booking-Details Unit Tests